 The third and final aspect of the CCU is education and public outreach.
 Since 2005, members of the CCU and the Cyber Crimes Task Force, which is comprised of a select group of municipal law enforcement officers from the county, have provided live seminars to the public about staying safe in the cyber age.
 These lectures have been given to middle schools, parent groups, educators, and other state agencies.
 The goal of these lectures is always the same – the best way to affect a crime is to prevent it from happening in the first place and the best weapon for that fight is educating the public about the dangers of the Internet.

 The Internet Safety presentation for Students from the Bergen County Cyber Crimes Task Force is a dynamic, entertaining, and informative 360-degree discussion about Internet Safety (general), information control, social networking mistakes, sexting, and cyberbullying.
-Presentation talk-time with full PowerPoint with entertaining video clips, etc. consists of a solid 30 solid minutes of useful, educational content.
+Presentation talk-time with full PowerPoint with entertaining video clips, etc. consists of 30 solid minutes of useful, educational content.